scripting/likes/readme.md

 ### The demo app

-Full source is provided for the demo app, of course.
+Full <a href="https://github.com/scripting/likes/tree/master/browser">source</a> is provided for the demo app, of course.
 Please give it a try.

 Ask questions.
-I want to nail this down as quickly as possible so the sooner you spot problems the sooner they can be addressed.
+I want to nail this down as quickly as possible, so the sooner you spot problems the sooner they can be addressed.